-Reaching the decision to seek support can be a difficult journey and it is a brave step to take.
+Reaching the decision to seek outside support can be a difficult journey and it is a brave step to take.
 People are often recommended, or consider counselling and psychotherapy as an option, but are unsure what to expect from the process and how it can be of help.

-There are a variety of different reasons people choose to attend therapy.
+There are a variety of different reasons people choose to come to therapy.
 Sometimes emotional issues or life events can preoccupy us or leave us feeling anxious, confused, angry or depressed.
 Perhaps you are experiencing difficulties and distress in everyday life, or it may be there are more general and underlying feelings of unhappiness or dissatisfaction.
 It could be you are living overseas with little support available and this is putting a strain on your family and relationships.

 How individuals are affected and feel able to cope with these experiences is different for everyone.
 Some feel isolated with their problems, even with supportive friends and family around.
 It can be difficult to explain why you are feeling the way you do and for others to understand your experience in order to help you through it.